College of Charleston Launches Cougar Police Academy

 Public Safety Vehicle in front of Randolph Hall

 The Department of Public Safety is offering faculty and staff a “behind the badge” view of campus law enforcement operations and techniques through its new Cougar Police Academy.
-Designed to enhance employees’ understanding of the systems that keep the campus community safe, the five-week academy will be held in the Public Safety Headquarters (89 St. Philip Street) from 4–6 p.m. on Wednesdays, starting May 21.
+The five-week academy is designed to enhance employees’ understanding of the systems that keep the campus community safe.

 • May 21: Patrol Operations, Communications